MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 When the identity application certificate is rotated the corresponding application in AAD or ADFS must also be updated with the new certificate.

 The identity application is created by the operator before deployment of Azure App Service on Azure Stack Hub.
-If the application id is unknown, follow these steps to discover it:
+If the Application ID is unknown, follow these steps to discover it:

 1. Go to the **Azure Stack Hub Administration Portal**